 TYPE OF GRIP

-With the feet in the proper place, we can focus on the proper placement of the hands with this grip guide.
+With the feet in the proper place, we can focus on the proper placement of the hands with this grip guide for deadlifts.

-There are two elements I want to cover here: the type of grip as well as the width of the grip.
-Grip strength does play a role, but this is something that you can work on and build up over time.
+There are two elements I want to cover here: the type of grips as well as the width of the grips.
+Grip strength and grip muscles do play a role, but this is something that you can work on and build up over time.

-First, let’s talk about the type of grip.
+First, let’s talk about the type of grips.

 You have three different options when it comes to how you’re gripping the bar.

 Most commonly, you probably see the double overhand grip.
 This is the grip for beginners.